murs0277-web/Sleep-Health-Lifestyle-Analysis/README.md

 An exploratory data analysis (EDA) project in R examining the relationships between sleep, stress, physical activity, and various lifestyle factors.

+## 📊 Dataset

+This project uses the [Sleep Health and Lifestyle Dataset](sleep_health_lifestyle_dataset_.xlsx), which contains information on sleep duration, quality, stress levels, physical activity, and other lifestyle factors.

 ## 🎯 Project Objective
 Using the Sleep Health & Lifestyle dataset to explore how sleep quality and duration relate to factors such as age, occupation, stress level, physical activity, and BMI.